nasir71github/nasir71github/projects/Setting-up-a-Multi-VM-Cybersecurity-Lab/README.md

 - **Challenges Faced**:
   - Initially setting correct subnet masks and gateways for consistency.
   - Conflict between DHCP/NetworkManager and static IP configuration (had to restart the Kali machine for changes to reflect).
   - Misconfigured routing: Host-Only adapter added a default gateway, which caused internet traffic issues until I removed it and let only NAT handle the gateway.
+  - Windows Firewall blocked ICMP requests, which caused one-way ping (Kali → Windows failed, Windows → Kali worked).
+This was solved by enabling the **ICMP Echo Request (Inbound)** rule in Windows Defender Firewall.

 - **Key Takeaway**:
   - Static IP assignment is more reliable for multi-VM labs since it simplifies repeatability, documentation, and troubleshooting.
   - Always ensure **only one default gateway (via NAT)** for internet, while Host-Only remains strictly for internal lab traffic.
+  - The Windows ping failure showed me that sometimes connectivity issues can come from host firewalls that block traffic.
+In Windows, the **File and Printer Sharing (Echo Request – ICMPv4-In)** rule must be enabled to allow ping responses, **unless it’s a VM in a controlled lab, it’s best to keep firewalls enabled for security**.

 ---
 You can find all the images for this project here